danielljeon/danielljeon/README.md

 ## About

-- 🤖 Current Mechatronics Engineering student at Ontario Tech University.
+- 🤖 Mechatronics Engineering student at Ontario Tech University.
-- ⚙️ Electronics Student Co-op at Multimatic.
-- ⌨️ Interested in embedded systems and software, with a focus on developing firmware for real-time applications and hardware.
+- ⌨️ Interested in embedded systems and software, with a focus on developing products for real-time applications.

 ## Contact